rmbolger/Posh-ACME/Tutorial.md

 ### Updating DNS Plugin Parameters on Renewal

-If you are authenticating to your DNS provider using a short-lived access token, you may need to update said token when it comes to renewal.
-You can do this by specifying the new plugin parameters using the ```-PluginArgs``` parameter. **The full set of plugin arguments must be specified**.
+DNS provider credentials can change over time and some plugins can be used with purposefully short-lived access tokens.
+In these cases, you can specify the new plugin parameters using the ```-PluginArgs``` parameter. **The full set of plugin arguments must be specified.**

 As an example, consider the case for the Azure DNS plugin: